Shad0wSlam/Clocktower/docs/_characters/townsfolk/mercenary.md

   If the Mercenary died tonight, wake them and point to the player marked **TARGET**.
 Put the Mercenary to sleep.
 examples:
   - The Demon is shown that the Mercenary's target is the [[Ordinator]].
 That day, the [[Ordinator]] is executed.
 Good wins immediately.
-  - The Fortune Teller is the Mercenary's target.
+  - "The Fortune Teller is the Mercenary's target.
 On the final day, only the [[The Queens]], the Fortune Teller and the Mercenary live.
-The Fortune Teller is executed, and good wins due to the Mercenary ability.
+The Fortune Teller is executed, and good wins due to the Mercenary ability."
 ---